The first Paul Bietila Memorial Tournament was held at

 Hyvarienen, Kalevi Karkkinen, Yukio Kasaya, Gene Kotlarek,

-Jerry Martin, Esko Mommo, Billy Olson, Tom Peterson, Frydjof
+Jerry Martin, Esko Mommo, Billy Olson, Tom Petersen, Frydjof

 Prydz, Will Rasmussen, Nobukazo Saito, Jon St. Andre, Manfred